-Hyper-automation in insurance is a disciplined approach to rapidly identifying, vetting, and automating as many processes as possible.
+Intelligent automation in insurance is a disciplined approach to rapidly identifying, vetting, and automating as many processes as possible.
 What sets it apart from regular automation is the fact that it involves the orchestration of diverse technologies, tools, and platforms such as, inter alia, Artificial Intelligence (AI), Machine Learning (ML), and Robotic Process Automation (RPA), etc.

-Benefits of Automation in Insurance Industry
+Benefits of Intelligent Automation in the Insurance Industry

-Insurance Hyper-Automation Use Cases
+Key Insurance Intelligent Automation Use Cases

 1. Claims Processing